 2. They have stopped work due to the pregnancy.

 3. The employee's weekly earnings are not below the current rate at which National Insurance Contributions must be paid.
-The employee must have been earning the lower earnings limit for national insurance at least 8 weeks before the week preceding the 14 weeks they need to count to when their baby is due to be born.
+The employee must have been earning the lower earnings limit for national insurance at least eight weeks before the week preceding the 14 weeks they need to count to when their baby is due to be born.

-4. It is 11 weeks before the expected week of the birth or the employee gives birth before the start of the 11 week period.
+4. It is 11 weeks before the expected week of the birth, or the employee gives birth before the start of the 11 week period.

-Statutory Maternity Pay (SMP) is paid for 39 weeks from when the employee goes on Ordinary Maternity Leave, but this must not be earlier than the 11th week before the baby is due and must not be later than 1 week before the baby is due.
+Statutory Maternity Pay (SMP) is paid for 39 weeks from when the employee goes on Ordinary Maternity Leave, but this must not be earlier than the 11th week before the baby is due and must not be later than one week before the baby is due.

 The employee must give her employer notice of when they intend to go on leave no later than the 15th week before the baby is due.
 Or if they cannot give notice then the employee should give notice as soon as possible.
 The employer is entitled to ask for written notice, including a medical certificate to say that the employee is pregnant and the date they are due to give birth.
 An employer must notify the employee of the end date of her maternity leave within 28 days of receiving her notification.

-3. If the SMP payment is in fact more than the employee's normal weekly pay, then the employee is only entitled to their weekly wage for the whole 39 weeks of Ordinary Maternity Leave.
+3. If the SMP payment is, in fact, more than the employee's normal weekly pay, then the employee is only entitled to their weekly wage for the whole 39 weeks of Ordinary Maternity Leave.